wrld3d/cardboard-vr-demo/README.md

 ## License

-The eeGeo 3D Maps SDK is released under the Eegeo Platform SDK Evaluation license.
+The eeGeo 3D Maps Cardboard SDK is released under the Simplified BSD License.
 See the [LICENSE.md](https://github.com/eegeo/cardboard-vr-integration/blob/master/LICENSE.md) file for details.